List of Worst Epidemics in India Since the 1900s

 2017: Encephalitis outbreak

 Due to mosquito bites, in the year 2017, the city of Gorakhpur in Uttar Pradesh witnessed an increase in the number of deaths of children.
 These children died of Japanese encephalitis and acute encephalitis syndrome.
-Both of these viral infections cause inflammation of the brain which result in physical disabilities and even deaths in some cases.
+Both of these viral infections cause inflammation of the brain which results in physical disabilities and even death in some cases.

 2018: Nipah Virus outbreak

 In May 2018, an infection caused by fruit bats was reported in Kerala.
-Within a few days of its widespread of the virus, the state government implemented several protectionary measures in order to minimise the spread of the virus.
+Within a few days of the widespread of the virus, the state government implemented several protectionary measures in order to minimize the spread of the virus.
 Due to the preventive measures, by the month of June, the outbreak was curbed within Kerala.

 Coronavirus disease (COVID-19) is a new strain that was discovered in 2019 and has not been previously identified in humans.
-It is zoonotic, thus can be transmitted between animals and people.
-Common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
-In more severe cases, the infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.
+It is zoonotic and thus can be transmitted between animals and people.
+Common signs of infection include respiratory symptoms, fever, cough, shortness of breath, and breathing difficulties.
+In more severe cases, the infection can cause pneumonia, severe acute respiratory syndrome, kidney failure, and even death.

 There were major outbreaks that India has witnessed since the 1990s.
 These outbreaks have been eliminated from India with the help of proper hygiene and sanitization practices but COVID-19 still prevails in India as well as in other parts of the world.